Visiting China soon? Here are the best China travel apps that I use and recommend every time.

 Sherpa’s is currently available in Beijing, Shanghai and Suzhou, and they even have a bilingual call center if your order goes astray (I can’t say that’s happened to me yet).

-Just note that delivery fees are higher than Meituan and Ele.me, but remember you’re paying for the privilege of an English app in China!
+Just note that delivery fees are higher than Meituan and Ele.me, but remember you’re paying for the rare privilege of a dedicated English app in China!

 What about bike sharing apps?